 He said, "There was all this exaggeration of information, and a whole theory was built on it, which never had a basis but captured the popular imagination.
 Actually, the individual who brought that information to the L.A.P.D. recanted and said, 'I made it all up.
 It was all bulls--t.'"

-"Russell Poole...obsessed about this until he died, right up until it basically might have been the reason he died," Josh Duhamel, who plays Kading, told E!
-News last week.
-"My character started to go down that same path, and really truly wanted to bring justice to Christopher Wallace's mother.
+"Russell Poole...obsessed about this until he died, right up until it basically might have been the reason he died," Josh Duhamel told E!
+News earlier this year.
+"My character [Greg Kading] started to go down that same path, and really truly wanted to bring justice to Christopher Wallace's mother.
 He was hired to find out what happened.

 "He knew what happened, but wasn't able to prove it.
 It's not what you know, it's what you can prove, and that's really what the tragic part of this is, is that real justice was never brought to these families."